 If you use a shared process engine, Spin is usually installed as a shared library in the application server.
 Check the installation guide for your application server for how to set up Spin with a shared engine.
-When using a pre-built distribution of Camunda BPM, Spin is already pre-configured.
+When using a pre-built distribution of Camunda Platform, Spin is already pre-configured.

 Depending on the type of application server,

 camunda-spin-dataformat-all.
 In the pre-packaged distributions, the following artifacts are used: